Francesco von Mendelssohn: Seeking restitution

-The end of the war and of Nazi Germany raised the possibility of restitution following the loss of the von Mendelssohn art collection.
+The end of World War II and of Nazi Germany raised the possibility of restitution following the loss of the von Mendelssohn art collection.
 Francesco was no longer in any state to attend to the matter, and it was left to his sister Eleonora to travel to Europe to try and recover the lost art works.
 After Aldo Cima's suggestion that she should bribe the museum directors had been rejected, she sought to achieve restitution through a combination of appeals for reimbursement and attempts to buy some of the paintings back.
 One problem that she faced was that the paintings had been the property of her mother, Giulietta von Mendelssohn, who had been classified as an Aryan.
 It was therefore not possible to demonstrate that she had been forced to give up the collection as a result of race-based persecution.
 In the end her application for restitution was rejected by the German authorities in 1953, but by this time Eleonora von Mendelssohn was no longer in a position to know of it.
 In January 1951 her (fourth) husband, Martin Kosleck fell out of an apartment window and was badly injured.
 At about the same time, her brother Francesco suffered a stroke following a fight and arrest.
 Eleonora von Mendelssohn was found dead on 24 January 1951.
 The evidence suggested suicide.

 Eleonora von Mendelssohn left substantial debts.
 Francesco von Mendelssohn, with help from his sister's executrix, Lillian D. Rock, made another attempt to recover the pictures from he Mendelssohn collection.
 He now asserted that their mother had gifted the pictures to Eleonora and himself on New Year's Eve in 1932.
 Albert Einstein, by now an international celebrity, spoke out in support of Mendelssohn's claim.
 But the authorities were unmoved.
 The portrait of Hendrickje Stoffels attributed to Rembrandt, which had been purchased for the "Fuhrer Museum" in Linz, was handed over by the US occupying forces to the Munich-based Treuhandverwaltung (public trusteeship administration).
 After Mendelssohn's claim for restitution had been rejected it was loaned by the West German government to the Alte Pinakothek art gallery in Munich and then, in 1967, transferred to the Städel institute in Frankfurt.
-The 1652 Rembrandt self-portrait "in fur, with chain and ermine" ("im Pelz, mit Kette und Ohrring"), had been sold through Schatzker to the Kunsthistorisches Museum in Vienna: it is still there.
+The 1652 Rembrandt Self-portrait in a fur coat with gold chain and earring had been sold through Schatzker to the Kunsthistorisches Museum in Vienna: it is still there.

 After the first rejection of the case based on Francesco von Mendelssohn's belated recollection concerning the alleged transfer of ownership from their mother to her children back in 1932, Lillian Rock, his sister's executrix withdrew from the case.
 Later, at a public hearing on the matter held before the district court in Vienna, no one turned up to represent the Mendelssohn family's position, and their application was again rejected.